WhereJuly/60-1-oas-markdown-merger/packages/utilities/markdown-merger/readme.md

 The package does not restrict the source and destination to be files only.
 For consumers desiring to build the markdown merge into their code it is possible to use memory variables for source and destination.

 There are several scenarios for this use case.
 They assume using the [above](#overview) folders structure and content.
-Importing some dependencies omitted in the following examples.

-##### Merge Pieces of JSON
+##### Merge JSON Documents

-Merge the entire OAS definitions document or just a piece of JSON potentially containing `description` fields with "merge" tags.
-Note that the merge operation **mutates the source in-place**.
+Merge the entire OAS definitions document or just a part of any JSON document potentially containing `description` fields with "merge" tags.
+Note that the merge operation **mutates the source in-place** in case there are mergeable (containing "merge" tags) `description` field.

 **Example 1: Default `mergesBasePath`**